 South America’s land of magical realism has undergone an almost magical reinvention in the past decade.
-Colombia’s days as a travel “no go zone” are long past.
-In its place has risen one of the most colourful, diverse, welcoming, and just plain enjoyable destinations South America has to offer.
+The days of Colombia travel being a daunting or unsafe idea are long past.
+The country has risen one of the most colourful, diverse, welcoming, and just plain enjoyable destinations South America has to offer.
 Uniquely positioned on both the Caribbean and Pacific coasts, Colombia’s attractions read like a list of the continent’s greatest hits.
-Mysterious ruins, soft white sand beaches, exciting cities with superb views and fascinating museums, tasty cuisine (and coffee!), jungles teeming with colourful wildlife, nightlife that doesn’t stop, and perhaps most of all, friendly people, are all part of Colombia’s modern day story.
+Mysterious ruins, soft white sand beaches, exciting cities with superb views and fascinating museums, tasty cuisine (and coffee!), jungles teeming with colourful wildlife, nightlife that doesn’t stop, and perhaps most of all, friendly people, are all part of Colombia’s modern-day story.

 Not sure where to begin?
-Here are five highlights you won’t want to miss on Colombia travel.
+Here are five Colombia travel highlights you won’t want to miss.

-Bringing together colourful colonial architecture, some of Colombia’s most gorgeous and accessible beaches, idyllic weather, and a fascinating history, Cartagena tops most travellers’ “Colombia list,” and it’s hard to argue with that.
+Bringing together colourful colonial architecture, some of Colombia’s most gorgeous and accessible beaches, idyllic weather, and fascinating history, Cartagena tends to top most Colomba travel wishlists, and it’s hard to argue with that.
 Even if beach/resort towns aren’t your thing, Cartagena feels like the perfect Caribbean city.
 Explore its UNESCO-listed Old Walled City, or take a walking tour to put all that history into perspective.
 Overlooking it all is the city’s most famous landmark, San Felipe Castle, also worth a visit, though you’ll get an even better view at Convento de la Popa.

 Tayrona National Park and Colombia’s Lost City

 By far the most Instagrammed beach in Colombia is Playa Cabo San Juan, and if you make it to this gorgeous rocky cove on the shores of Tayrona National Park, you’ll understand why.
 Coming a close second is less known Playa Canaveral, even if it’s too rough for swimming.
 You’ll visit Tayrona more for its looks anyway, including the beautiful forest hikes required to reach the beaches.
 It’ll take you several hours to reach any of Tayrona’s beaches, and there are options to stay overnight if you want to take your time.
-Most visitors opt to camp, though ritzy eco-lodges bump things up the luxury scale while on Colombia travel.
+Most visitors opt to camp, though ritzy eco-lodges bump things up the luxury scale for a more comfortable style of Colombia travel.

 Trips to Tayrona National Park and the Lost City typically depart from the city of Santa Marta.